azzazzel/azzazzel.github.io/about.md

 ### What I do

-Since 2020 I'm a Developer Advocate at [AxonIQ](http://axoniq.io), where I'm effectively lead the Developer Relations team.
+Since 2020 I am a Developer Advocate at [AxonIQ](http://axoniq.io), where I effectively lead the Developer Relations team.
 Next to Java and modularity, I deepen and share my knowledge about Domain-Driven Design, Command and Query Responsibility Separation, Event Sourcing, and similar architectural concepts.

 I'm a [frequent conference speaker](/talks) trying my best to share my experience with fellow developers and collect meaningful feedback from our users.